tidyqa/vitepress/docs/simple-bug-tracker/extension-icons/index.md

 # Extension Icons

 The `"icons"` section within the `manifest.json` file specifies a set of icons in different sizes to visually represent the TidyQA Simple Bug Tracker Chrome extension in various contexts.

+## Sizes

 Icons play a crucial role in conveying the extension's identity and functionality to users.
 Each icon size serves a specific purpose within the browser interface.

 ```json
 "icons": {